-Recovery of files encrypted by Blaze Ransomware is feasible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Blaze Ransomware is possible through the unique solutions developed by RansomHunter

 Decrypting Blaze Ransomware Files